mynodebtc/mynode/README.md

 To develop and add new applications to mynode, check out the [Software Development Kit (SDK)](https://github.com/mynodebtc/mynode_sdk).

-## Install on Existing System (beta)
+## Install on Existing System (Beta)
-To setup a new device on a supported platform that is already running Linux (Raspi4, RockPi 4, RockPro64, PC, ...), you can run two simple commands.
+To setup a new device on a supported platform that is already running Linux (Raspi4, RockPi 4, RockPro64, PC, Mac, ...), you can run two simple commands.

 First, install a debian-based operating system.
+For macOS make sure to update to version 12.3 or later, then just pull up a Terminal and paste in this command: curl https://alx.sh | sh

 Second, login and run these two commands.